SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ![Calculated values of $\tau$]

 ## Analysis

+The curve fits included a parameter for $\tau$, and the model predicts $\tau = RC$.
+Thus, the values and uncertainties for resistance and capacitance of each circuit were multiplied and compared to the visual best fit $\tau$ in the table above.

 Because each fit was done manually, the absolute error was difficult to estimate because there was no correct answer.
 Instead, error was taken as the precision at which the number was considered "close enough" by the human doing the curve fit.
 Depending on the size of the value (and scale of the Desmos slider), this results in an absolute error ranging from 0.1 units to 0.001 units.

 These uncertainties were propagated through calculations as follows: